Defense fails Cavs in 113-91 Game 1 loss in NBA Finals | New Country 923

 The Cavaliers are going to have to make some adjustments to slow down the Warriors.

-But after a 13-0 run to open the second half, the game was never close leaving Cleveland to figure out a way to regroup before Game 2 on Sunday.
+But after a 13-0 run to open the second half with help from four of Cleveland’s 20 turnovers, the game was never close, leaving Cleveland to figure out a way to regroup before Game 2 on Sunday.

+“Some of our lack of communication led to mistakes and led to buckets.
+They got downhill, got to the spots where they wanted to go,” forward Kevin Love said.
+“That led to us not being able to set our defense and get out and play in transition, play fast like we wanted to.
+Uncharacteristic with the number of guys that turned the ball over, but we have to credit those guys for creating some of the turnovers.”

-Making matters worse for the Cavaliers were a slew of turnovers, including eight by James and a lack of scoring help from any of their role players.
-James finished with 28 points, 15 rebounds and eight assists, Kyrie Irving scored 24 and Kevin Love had 15 points and 21 rebounds.
+The turnovers were an issue all night, with James committing eight of them.
+Making matters worse was a lack of scoring help from any of their role players.
+James finished with 28 points, 15 rebounds and eight assists, Irving scored 24 points and Love had 15 points and 21 rebounds.

 No one else seemed to show up with the most glaring absences being Tristan Thompson, who had no points and four rebounds and was outplayed at times by Zaza Pachulia, and J.R.
 Smith, who made just one basket.

-Midseason acquisitions Deron Williams and Kyle Korver missed all seven shots they took.
+Midseason acquisitions Deron Williams and Kyle Korver missed all seven shots they took and failed to score.

+“There’s no time to be disappointed,” Irving said.
+“They capitalized a lot on our mistakes, a lot of transition, easy baskets that we can’t allow going into Game 2.
+So definitely a lot of things we can correct and get better at.”

 More AP NBA: apnews.com/tag/NBAbasketball